drstrox/Face-Swap-/Readme.md

 jupyter notebook gdsc-face-swap.ipynb
 ```

-## Usage
-1. Open the web interface in the browser.
-2. Upload an image that you want to use as the source face.
-3. Click the "Start Face Swap" button to begin real-time processing.
-4. The app will swap your face with the uploaded image using facial landmarks.
-5. Use ManyCam as a virtual camera if needed for integration with Google Meet.

 ## Troubleshooting
 - If **no facial landmarks** are detected, ensure proper lighting & a clear face in the camera.